Loona: 2020–2021: [#], [12:00], [&], Japanese debut, and Chuu's injunction

-2022–present: Queendom 2, Flip That, Chuu's departure, and members' contract disputes
+2022: Queendom 2, Flip That, and Chuu's departure from the group

-On February 11 and 12, Loonaverse: From was held at Jangchung Arena.
+On February 11 and 12, 2022, Loonaverse: From was held at Jangchung Arena.
 However, Chuu was absent for health reasons.
-On February 21, Mnet announced that Loona would participate in Queendom 2.
-On February 28, it was announced that Loona would not be participating in the recording for the first round held on same day as HaSeul, YeoJin, and ViVi were diagnosed with COVID-19 few days prior to the recording.
+On February 21, Mnet announced that Loona would participate in Queendom 2, but on February 28, it was announced that Loona would not be participating in the recording for the first round held on the same day, as HaSeul, YeoJin, and ViVi had been diagnosed with COVID-19 a few days prior to the recording.
 On March 29, it was reported that Chuu had been granted a partial injunction following her December 2021 application.
 On June 2, Loona finished as runner-up in the live finale of the show.
 The following day, Loona announced that they would be releasing their special summer EP, Flip That, on June 20.